If you have been within earshot of a television or radio in the last few years, then you have no doubt heard about reverse mortgages.

 A reverse mortgage allows homeowners to convert part of the equity in a home to cash without having to sell the property.
 In other words, it is a loan against your home that you do not have to pay back for as long as you live in your home.
 Due to the attractiveness of these loans, some senior citizens are being charged excessive up-front fees for services that are generally available free of charge or at a very low cost through the Department of Housing and Urban Development.

-The BBB provides the following tips when considering a reverse mortgage:
+The BBB offers the following tips when considering a reverse mortgage:

-Consult an HECM counselor.
+• Consult an HECM counselor.
 An HECM counselor will help answer questions regarding eligibility, financial implications and other alternatives.
-The Fair Housing Association does not recommend using any service charging a fee for referring a borrower to an FHA lender as FHA provides all the information free of charge and HECM housing counselors are available free or at a very low cost.
-For a list of approved counseling agencies, call (800) 569-4287 or visit the HUD Web site at www.hud.gov.
+The Fair Housing Administration does not recommend using any service charging a fee for referring a borrower to an FHA lender, as FHA provides all the information free of charge and HECM housing counselors are available free or at a very low cost.
+For a list of approved counseling agencies, call (800) 569-4287 or visit the HUD website at www.hud.gov.

-Make sure a reverse mortgage suits your needs.
-The amount you can get from a reverse mortgage generally depends on your age, your home’s value and location, the cost of the loan, and who is making the loan.
-Determine whether it is practical to remain in the home for 5-10 years to make the reverse mortgage economical.
+• Make sure a reverse mortgage suits your needs.
+The amount you can get from a reverse mortgage generally depends on your age, your home’s value and location, the cost of the loan and who is making the loan.
+Determine whether it is practical to remain in the home for five to 10 years to make the reverse mortgage economical.
 Also take into consideration future health care needs as well as safety and ease of use of the home.
 Moving to assisted living or a nursing home could require the repayment of the reverse mortgage.

-Reach Kelvin Collins, the president/CEO of the Better Business Bureau of Central Georgia and the CSRA Inc. For questions or complaints about a company, call (800) 763-4222 or www.bbb.org.
+Kelvin Collins is the president and CEO of the Better Business Bureau of Central Georgia & the CSRA Inc. For questions or complaints about a company, call (800) 763-4222.